 Providing Health Services Worldwide for the Most Underserved

-What if you could help up to 200 million people worldwide who suffer needlessly from chronic pain and disease, blindness and hearing loss, shortened life span, and other health conditions?
-That's what we do everyday!
+What if you could help millions of people worldwide who suffer needlessly from chronic pain and disease, blindness and hearing loss, shortened life span, and other health conditions?
+That's what we aim to do every day!

 That record of success and benefit of Special Olympics’ health program led U.S. businessman and philanthropist Tom Golisano to commit $12 million to expand Special Olympics’ health-related services and launch a new Healthy Communities initiative in 2012.
 The donation was announced by former U.S. President Bill Clinton at the 2012 Clinton Global Initiative event in New York City.

 The Special Olympics Healthy Communities initiative takes the principles of the Healthy Athletes program and expands them from a series of single events to a steady presence in the lives of our athletes and their families that includes a focus on follow-up care, wellness opportunities, access and education.
-Now in its third year, the Healthy Communities pilot is clearly demonstrating that health needs to remain a priority for the Special Olympics movement.
+Now, Healthy Communities is clearly demonstrating that health needs to remain a priority for the Special Olympics movement.

-Special Olympics Programs in eight countries (Mexico, Peru, Romania, Malawi, South Africa, Malaysia, Thailand and Kazakhstan) and six U.S. states (Arizona, Florida, Kansas, New Jersey, Wisconsin and New York) are piloting Healthy Communities.
+Special Olympics Programs in eight countries (Mexico, Peru, Romania, Malawi, South Africa, Malaysia, Thailand and Kazakhstan) and six U.S. states (Arizona, Florida, Kansas, New Jersey, Wisconsin and New York) are official Healthy Communities.

 Across the 14 locations, 65,747 Healthy Athletes exams have been held, with 16,274 in locations where Healthy Athletes have never been held before.
 To date since the pilot began, these Programs have trained 6,457 health advocates (family members, coaches, athlete leaders) on important, locally relevant health topics that they can use to educate others in their community.
 Additionally, more than 13,000 athletes participated in wellness opportunities and 3,000 athletes received follow-up care after a Healthy Athletes exam through Programs recognized as Healthy Communities.